Home

 Emma was the daughter of Civil War veteran Willet Reynolds and his wife Lydia J. (Neal or Neil) Reynolds of North Star Township, Gratiot County.
 As with the Miners, the Reynoldses were members of the Seventh-day Adventist Church, part of a very close knit church community.

-The Miners had three children -- Carrie H. Wheeler, Roy H. Miner and Grace S. Coble.
+The Miners produced a family of three children -- Carrie H. Wheeler, Roy H. Miner and Grace S. Coble.

 In 1916, when John W. Dasef's History of Montcalm County, Michigan was published, Marion and Emma and their children all were mentioned by name in a chapter in Volume II about his father Uriah.